zxli49/DATA550-Final-Project/README.md

 # DATA550 Final Project Repository

-## Synchronize Package Repository and Generate Final Report locally
+## Synchronize Package Repository and Generate Final Report locally using

 1. Ensure you have RStudio installed on your system.
 2. Clone this repository to your local machine and set the working directory to this repository.